pcbrendel/pcbrendel.github.io/causality/causal_impact.md

 models to predict the post-intervention counterfactual.
 To arrive at this counterfactual, it requires one or more "control" time series that are highly correlated with the "treated" time series during the pre-intervention period and that were **not** affected by the intervention.
+The model assumes that the relationship between the control and treated time series, as established during the pre-period, remains stable throughout the post-period.

-In the spirit of Google, we actually have some Google stock data to work with, courtesy of the `causaldata` package.
+In the spirit of Google, we have some Google stock data to work with, courtesy of the `causaldata` package.

 ```{r}